Many nighttime reflection issues that occur are caused by IR reflection. Many of the IR reflection issues are caused by:

 The most severe case of IR Reflection is caused by the foam gasket ring not being firmly pressed against the camera dome.
 This will create a “halo” effect.

-To minimize the chance of IR light reflection into the lens, please make sure that the dome bubble is sitting snug against of the foam ring.
+To minimize the chance of IR light reflection into the lens, please make sure that the dome bubble is sitting snug against the foam ring.
 Please note, that upon good contact with the dome cover, the foam gasket ring will appear to be squashed a little bit.

 Image of the Foam Ring